Truman State University: Student organizations

+Truman offers approximately 250 different student organizations including a chapter of Phi Beta Kappa.

-An organization that has garnered considerable attention since its inception is the Bulldog Student Investment Fund, a group in which student analysts invest a portion of the university's endowment in public equities (stocks) in an effort to outperform the market.
+An organization that has garnered considerable attention since its inception is the Bulldog Student Investment Fund, a group in which student analysts invest a portion of the university's endowment in public equities to outperform the market.
 The organization hopes to eventually use the proceeds from the fund's returns to sponsor scholarships for Truman students.
-In 2015, members from the Bulldog Student Investment fund, representing Truman State, achieved the first place prize among the five competing universities in the St. Louis CFA Institute Challenge and went on to compete at nationals.
+In 2015, members from the Bulldog Student Investment Fund, representing Truman State, achieved the first place prize among the five competing universities in the St. Louis CFA Institute Challenge and went on to compete at nationals.
+In 2017, members from the Bulldog Student Investment Fund repeated this achievement.

 Greek life

 Approximately 20% of the student body is affiliated with a social Greek organization.
-Truman hosts nine sororities and fifteen fraternities.
+Truman hosts six sororities and ten fraternities.

-Interfraternity Council (IFC)

-IFC governs the twelve men's social fraternities on campus: